 Our program will put the emphasis on the student in the classroom with cohorts of only 30 students for each class.

 Click HERE to view the admission requirements for the University of the Cumberlands' DPT program.

 Official Transcript Information: In accordance with University of the Cumberlands admissions policies and procedures, those students selected for admission to the DPT program are required to submit official transcripts from all colleges/universities previously attended.
 These transcripts must be received directly from the college/university.
 Student-submitted copies are not acceptable.
 Official transcripts should be submitted through the Physical Therapy Centralized Application Service (PTCAS).
 Transcripts must be received prior to the scheduled class matriculation date or class standing will be revoked.
 Failure to submit the mandatory transcripts or fulfill any other requirements specified in a conditional offer of admission to the program, prior to the scheduled class matriculation will result in withdrawal of the conditional offer.
 Any official transcripts that are not in the PTCAS portal must be mailed directly to:

 Williamsburg, KY 40769

 Transfer and Course Credit Policy: No transfer credit will be accepted for courses from other DPT programs.

-We will begin accepting applications in January 2022 for the Doctor of Physical Therapy program at University of the Cumberlands which we are preparing to start in January 2023.
+We are now accepting applications through November 1st for the class starting in January 2023 for the Doctor of Physical Therapy program at University of the Cumberlands.
 Tell us about yourself and we’ll let you know when our application opens.

 The Doctor of Physical Therapy Program uses the Centralized Application Service for Physical Therapy Schools (PTCAS).
 The Physical Therapy program operates on a rolling admissions basis, with completed applications reviewed throughout the admissions cycle to determine the applicant's eligibility for an interview.
 Admission decisions are generally made within one month of the interview.